magix-cms/magixcms-3/skin/default/phpstorm/README.md

 - In the Project panel, navigate to your *skin folder/css/src/* and then right click on the "src" folder and mark it as "Sources Root".

 ## 4. Debugging
-There is two file watchers available for each case (mobile,tablet and desktop).
-One which will create a sourcemap (usefull in a dev environment) and one which will not.
+The compilers create 3 files for each case : *.css*, *.css.map* and *.min.css*.
+The first two are made for development purpose.

+Switch mode to *Production* in the configuration to use the minified file.